Model Metadata

 - Anchor-free: Uses anchor points (grid centers) instead of pre-defined boxes

-- Unified architecture: Same decoder for YOLOv5, YOLOv8, YOLO11, and YOLO26
+encoding: direct) - Unified architecture: Same decoder for YOLOv5, YOLOv8, YOLO11, YOLO26 — differences are captured by

 Decoding formula: